 Take a step back and decide whether or not you love this person enough to be with them even though they have a large amount of debt.
 It's also wise to figure out just what caused the debt.
 Student loan debt is very different than thousands of dollars in credit card debt.

 If you decide that having a partner with debt is something you can deal with, help your partner come up with a plan to pay off that debt.
 And remember, the debt will still be there and affect your life even if you do not combine finances.
 For example, it could affect your ability to buy your first home together or lease a car.

 This is a tricky issue.
 However, if there are addiction issues in your relationship, you may be better off dividing your finances if you are already married, or keeping them separate if you haven't yet combined finances.

 You do not want your retirement or savings drained because of gambling or drug addiction.
 A shopping addiction can have a similar effect.
 Regardless of the addiction, you will need to seek marriage counseling and your partner needs to see a counselor on their own to work through these issues.

-Often addiction leads to financial infidelity, so is important to protect yourself as you work through these issues.
+Often addiction leads to financial infidelity, so it is important to protect yourself as you work through these issues.
 A similar issue is when your spouse steals your identity and opens a loan in your name without your knowledge.

 Everyone comes into each relationship with a certain amount of baggage.
 Some people may have more than others.
 Your spouse could be divorced from someone who did a number on them with their credit and spending and it can make it difficult for him to trust you in your new relationship.
 It could also be a result of seeing his parents fight constantly about money.